 The short answer is it’s not.
 Though online sales, whether from desktop or mobile devices, might only represent a small percentage of business right now, here are six key reasons why offering an ecommerce credit card processor is an important strategy for growing your business.

-E-commerce might not represent a significant portion of total sales activities today, but it’s a safe bet most of your sales will be made online some time in the not-too-distant future.
+E-commerce might not represent a significant portion of total sales activities today, but it’s a safe bet most of your sales will made by online some time in the not-too-distant future.
 The value of online sales worldwide has steadily increased year-over-year, and is expected to keep growing.
 According to Euromonitor International, online retailing is the world’s fastest-growing sales channel and is expected to dominate all retail sales by 2021.

 While you might assume that younger consumers are doing the bulk of online shopping, research shows it’s popular across all age groups.
 More than 96 percent of American adults use e-commerce platforms on a monthly basis while millennials, Generation X and boomers are equally likely to shop online.
 That means it’s not just businesses that target millennials that can’t afford to miss out on the opportunity to grow sales.